paulkn/esar/src/pages/blog/2020-08-03-as-revival-increases-so-abortion-will-end.md

 I almost shook out of my bed after a dream I had because  the presence of God came over me in the most intense way that I had not felt before.

-We were in a stadium gathering and I was hearing this word in my heart while walking through the crowd to standing on stage.
+We were in a stadium gathering and I was hearing this word in my heart while walking from the crowd and suddenly I was standing on stage. \
+\

-As I walked through the crowd,  I was saying in my spirit with the Lord speaking to me from Isaiah 66:7-9 "Before she was in labor she gave birth, does God bring you to the moment of birth and not cause delivery”.
+As I walked from the crowd,  I was saying in my spirit with the Lord speaking to me from Isaiah 66:7-9 "Before she was in labor she gave birth, does God bring you to the moment of birth and not cause delivery”.
 And then the scene shifted, I heard the Lord speaking while standing on stage.
 "Not by might or power but by the spirit of the Lord".
 Zechariah 4: 6.
 And in the dream Lou Engle a prophet in the United States that stood for the end of abortion for over 30 years hands me a mic on stage in front of thousands and thousands of people and I hear “speak this word” really loud.
 Then I hear the Lord say "AS REVIVAL INCREASES, SO ABORTION WILL END".
 And I woke up shaking with the presence of the Lord.   \
 \
 God is preparing the bride of Christ for the greatest revival we have ever seen.
 And part of that revival equals the ending of abortion.

-I believe with my whole heart that REVIVAL equals REPENTANCE

-And that REPENTANCE equals CHANGE.
+I believe with my whole heart that REVIVAL equals REPENTANCE, and that REPENTANCE equals CHANGE.

 We must NOW partner with him for the greatest revival in the earth and the ending of abortion.
 We are at a turning point, a reset time, we get to choose what we will do.